z0000xy/newdemo/README.md

 # newdemo
-this  is a  demo for git
+this  is a  demo for gitnew